YanaChat/Documentation/docs/reference.md

 Yana uses OAuth2 to authenticate requests.
 You can read more about it here.

-Authentication is performed with the `Authorization` HTTP header in the format `Authorization: TOKEN_TYPE TOKEN`.
+Authentication is performed with the HTTP header in the format `TOKEN_TYPE TOKEN`.

+/!\ Important /!\ The authentication is not in Authorization part of header.

 #### Example Bearer Token Authorization Header

 ```
-Authorization: Bearer CZhtkLDpNYXgPH9Ml6shqh2OwykChw
+Header: Bearer CZhtkLDpNYXgPH9Ml6shqh2OwykChw
 ```

 ## Snowflakes